 Total Membership Education refers to all education that every member of Chi Phi; New Members, Initiates, and Alumni receive throughout their entire Chi Phi tenure.
-Nationally over the past few decades, Chi Phi has offered education to its members in the form of programs such as but not limited to Alphas' & Thetas' Academy (ATA), Regional Leadership Alliances (RLA), etc..
-After much review, it was decided that Chi Phi was not fulfilling the mission and vision of the national organization and that much more needed to be done in the area of education.
-With this in mind the Grand Council formed the Total Membership Education committee with the purpose of managing and developing educational programs to meet the mission and vision of the Fraternity.
+Nationally over the past few decades, Chi Phi has offered education to its members in the form of programs such as but not limited to Alphas' & Thetas' Academy (ATA), Regional Leadership Alliances (RLA), etc. After much review, it was decided that Chi Phi was not fulfilling the mission and vision of the national organization and that much more needed to be done around education.
+The Grand Council formed the Total Membership Education committee with the purpose of managing and developing educational programs to meet the mission and vision of the Fraternity.
 The Total Membership Education Committee has created two distinct tracks of focus: Undergraduate Education and Alumni Education.

-Although these efforts have been made to further educate Chi Phi Membership, it is clear that the National Fraternity Staff and the Grand Council alone cannot develop Chi Phi Members to their full potential.
+Although these efforts have been made to further educate Chi Phi Membership, the National Fraternity Staff and the Grand Council alone cannot develop Chi Phi Members to their full potential.
 It is the responsibility of every Chapter and every Alumni association to continue the Total Membership Education initiative at a local level through developing a curriculum of educational programming they personally can offer to their members.
 These programs should focus on the areas of leadership education, personal success and skills development, as well as university, community and societal awareness, etc.